VinceWak/Labs_0116/module_3/1. ML-World/README.md

 ## How we will do it?

 So let's start digging a litle bit.
-Imagine you open your today's AI&ML journal and you see a very interesting new.
-You read it but that is not enough.
+You read the news but that is not enough.
 You want to understand:
 * If it is so important as the title says (is it really a big step?) or you think it is more important than the title let's suggests.
 * Which part of ML or AI is used and how is it related to ML or AI.
 * What did they do to take the data.